Sports On Father's Day

 Father's Day Ideas: Watch The Big Games

 Father's Day 2010 is a great day for watching sports on TV, so spend the day channel surfing with your dad.
 You can watch the NBA Finals, World Cup Soccer or your choice of more than a dozen baseball games!

 Father's Day Ideas: Sports Video Games

-Buy dad a copy of MVP Baseball 2005 or NASCAR 2005 for your fave video game console and challenge him to a day of playing video games.
+Buy dad a copy of your fave racing game or sports game along with your fave video game console and challenge him to a day of playing video games.
 Even if dad doesn't get the same buzz you get from playing a new video game, he'll be glad you thought to spend part of your savings on a gift "for dad".